 Bushwick is home to two Guacuco establishments: Hotdogs and Arepas.
 You want the latter, where you’ll eat thick corn patties packed with fillings like pernil (pork shoulder) and pabellon (beef, cheese, beans, plantains) in a super casual environment.
 This is a family-run establishment - it’s named after the beach where the owner’s mother was born, and it’s that mother who’s running the kitchen.

-The only way a restaurant can get away with having just two items on its menu - especially in NYC - is if those two items are really f*cking good.
-At Lucy's, you can only order Pho or Banh Mi (or a mashup of the two, Pho Banh Mi, which involves meat sauteed in pho broth).
+Lucy’s has a concise menu, but everything on it is great.
+The staples are the Pho and Banh Mi (or a mashup of the two, Pho Banh Mi, which involves meat sauteed in pho broth).
 And while you can choose a meat, you definitely want brisket.